 The European Hydration Institute has these hydration cards available to download, on topics such as dehydration, hydration for hot weather, and the importance of variety in staying hydrated.

 The Nutrition Diva's Quick and Dirty Tips for Eating Well and Feeling Fabulous - Nutrition Diva, Monica Reinagel, is a licenced nutritionist and author of The Inflammation Free Diet Plan and Nutrition Diva's Secrets for a Healthy Diet, among others.
 Podcast episodes run anywhere between 7 - 30 minutes, although most are around the 9-10 minute mark.
-Listen on: iTunes Spotify Castbox
+Listen on: Apple podcasts Spotify Castbox

 Nutrition Facts with Dr Greger - Dr Michael Greger is a doctor specialising in clinical nutrition and author of bestselling book How Not to Die.
 The podcasts episodes run around 10 - 20 minutes long and look at the link between nutrition and a host of health issues, as well as delving more deeply into the ins and outs of certain foods.
-Listen on: iTunes Spotify Castbox
+Listen on: Apple podcasts Spotify Castbox

 Hopefully you've found something in this list that will be a good fit for your team and help you to promote healthy nutrition and hydration. if you're running a campaign in your workplace, we'd love to hear about it and see what you've been up to - tag as @allhealthmatt on Twitter. or if you'd like some help running your nutrition and hydration health promotion campaign, contact us to discuss your requirements.
 Free Health Promotion Resources: Be the first to receive Health Chatter information, and other content related to employee health and wellbeing by signing up to our Health Chatter emails.